coderigo/coderigo.github.com/_posts/2014-04-11-opening-a-directory-with-pathfinder-from-the-terminal.md

 - webdev
 ---

-For a few years I've been using Cooatech's [PathFinder][1] app as a replacement for OSX's Finder app, which falls short at times for my needs.
+For a few years I've been using Cocoatech's [PathFinder][1] app as a replacement for OSX's Finder app, which falls short at times for my needs.

 I initially started using PathFinder in the pre-Mavericks days for tabbed and split-window file browsing.
 It rocked and I have since come to love some of its many features I occasionally use like batch renaming of files, built-in terminal, and checksum calculation.